jon-jacky/PyModel/samples/Socket/README.md

 Including both the model program and a scenario machine as command arguments forms their composition.
 Now the run exhibits synchronous
 behavior: each call is immediately followed by its return.
 There is no more blocking, no more interleaving of *send* and receive.
 Moreover, *send* and receive alternate, as dictated by the scenario machine.
 But the behavior may still be nondeterministic - incomplete messages may be sent.
+Here are the first few steps from one of these
+runs:

+    send_call('bb',)
+    send_return(1,)
+    recv_call(4,)
+    recv_return('b',)
+    send_call('a',)
+    send_return(1,)

 The third test case executes: